root-project/root/docbook/users-guide/Graphics.md

 #### Guides

 Guides are visual aids drawn into the viewer world.
-Controls for these are under the “Guides” tab:
+Controls for these are under the "Guides" tab:

 Viewer Controls Pane Guides Tab